sonicretro/skdisasm/README.txt

 =========================================================
 REGARDING BUILDING THE DISASSEMBLY
 =========================================================
-The 'BuildScripts' directory contains two sets of build scripts - the windows batch files (*.bat), and the python scripts (*.py).
+The base directory contains two sets of build scripts - the Windows Batch files (*.bat), and the Lua scripts (*.lua).
-The .bat ones are the simplest to use but will only work on windows.
-The python scripts are cross platform (windows and mac) but require python to be installed.
+The .bat ones are the simplest to use but will only work on Windows.
+The Lua scripts are cross platform (Windows, Mac, Linux, FreeBSD) but require Lua to be installed.
+The Batch files are ran by double-clicking them, while the Lua scripts are ran on the command line with 'lua nameOfScript'.

-Batch files: (double click to run) buildSK.bat          - builds a byte-perfect copy of the Sonic And Knuckles rom in the base dir. buildS3Complete.bat  - builds a combined Sonic 3 And Knuckles rom (using the SONIC3_COMPLETE macro detailed above).

-Python files: (run with 'python nameOfScript') buildSK.py             - builds a byte-perfect copy of the Sonic And Knuckles rom in the base dir.
-Output and errors go in the 'Builds' sub dir. buildS3Complete.py     - builds a combined Sonic 3 And Knuckles rom (using the SONIC3_COMPLETE macro detailed above).
-Output and errors go in the 'Builds' sub dir. buildAndVerify.py      - builds both a S&K rom and a S3 Complete rom, then verifies that the S&K rom is byte identical to the original rom.
-Output and errors go in the 'Builds' sub dir.
+buildS3         - builds a byte-perfect copy of the Sonic 3 ROM. buildSK         - builds a byte-perfect copy of the Sonic & Knuckles ROM. buildS3Complete - builds a combined Sonic 3 & Knuckles ROM (using the SONIC3_COMPLETE macro detailed above). chkbitperfect   - builds both an S3 ROM and an S&K ROM, then verifies that they are byte-identical to the original ROMs.

 =========================================================
 REGARDING EDITING WITH SONED2